Did you know that there are actually TWO Disney parks in Tokyo?

 We loved this park!
 It’s less hectic and offers larger variety of dining options than Tokyo Disneyland.
 Perhaps, this is why I’m told that teenagers and adults prefer it.
 There are more adult (faster) rides here, too.

 You probably noticed an absence of rides in our itinerary above.
-Interestingly enough, La Jolla Girl (age 5) was content to just walk around and take in the sights.
+Interestingly enough, my daughter (age 5) was content to just walk around and take in the sights.
 I was prepared for lines.
 We visited on a summer weekday and the average wait seemed to be 45 minutes, with almost no lines at the DisneySea Transit Steamer Line or the DisneySea Electric Railway.

 My daughter keeps asking to go back.
 See also our Tokyo Disneyland round-up.